Director: Elia Kazan

 After the screening, director Cecilia Peck (the daughter of Gregory Peck) and film historian Claudine Stevens will give a 20-minute presentation on GENTLEMAN’S AGREEMENT.
 The presentation will be followed by a brief audience Q&A.

-Special Guests: Cecilia Peck; Claudine Stevens.
+Special Guests: Cecilia Peck, director and daughter of Gregory Peck; Claudine Stevens, film historian.

 For Fans of: